OWN A HOME

 - You must be a U.S. citizen or legal resident and be able to provide documentation.

-- You cannot currently own a home.
+- You cannot currently own a home. (this requirement may be waived for Veterans Build applicants)

-- You must have lived in Stearns, Sherburne, Benton, or Wright county for one year before applying.
+- You must have lived in Stearns, Sherburne, Benton, or Wright county for one year before applying. (this requirement may be waived for Veterans Build applicants)

 - You cannot have had property foreclosed on for three years before applying.